wazark/wazark/README.md

 # Hi, I'm Diony Costa 👋

-Software Engineer focused on building production-ready applications with strong emphasis on security and real-world impact.
+Software Engineer building scalable AI systems, secure platforms, and production-ready applications.

 🚀 Built and shipped a cross-platform application used in production (KeepSafe) 🔐 Focused on secure systems and scalable architectures